Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 So what do we _put_ on the Markov Chain?

-Well - what does any good instrument need, first?
+Well - what do most instruments need, first?

-Strings.
+_Strings!_

 ### Cursoring